 I’ve only tested this using a stand mixer, but you could easily use a hand mixer as well.
 I’m sure you could also whip it by hand, but it will take much longer and might not be as light and fluffy.

 Then add your erythritol.
-If you aren’t worried about counting carbs, you can easily just use your regular granulated sugar.
+If you aren’t worried about counting carbs, you can easily just use your regular granulated sugar or any sweetener of choice.
 Beat the cream cheese/butter mixture with the sugar for another 2 minutes or so until it’s well combined.